Raidriar796/Resonite-On-Steam-Deck/README.md

 - *Right Trackpad* - Finer mouse controls
 - *Left Trackpad* - ToolTip Radial Menu

+## Headless Sessions

+Yes, it is possible to run Headless sessions without containers or virtual machines on a Steam Deck.
+Yes, it performs well, incredibly well actually.

+**Some really important info to get out of the way first**

+This is gonna be the most advanced section in this guide so I'd only recommend this if you're comfortable with terminals.

+The Headless client is not provided with Resonite, it is required that you pay for the appropriate Patreon tier in order to gain access to the software.
+This guide assumes you have access to the client already if you're continuing through this section.

+The Steam Deck uses an A/B partition structure, where SteamOS sits on one partition that is mostly reset whenever SteamOS updates, and the other partition is where all user data is stored and is not touched by updates.
+With this in mind, everything we're about to install with the terminal *will* be deleted whenever SteamOS updates.
+The setup process requires a slight difference in installation after an update, but there is an alternative to installing what's needed everytime.
+The tool [rwfus](<https://github.com/ValShaped/rwfus>) allows you to download packages through the terminal and have them persist through SteamOS updates, **use this at your own risk.**

+**Installation & Setup**

+1. Install Mono
+- Switch to desktop mode and open Konsole
+- Set up a password with the `passwd` command if you haven't already
+- Run the following commands:
+    `sudo steamos-readonly disable`
+    `sudo pacman-key --init`
+    `sudo pacman-key --populate`
+    `sudo pacman -Sy`
+    `sudo pacman -S mono`
+    *If installing Mono after a SteamOS update without rwfus, run the following command instead* `sudo pacman -S --overwrite \* mono`
+- To make sure mono is installed, run `mono --version`.
+As of writing it should be version 6.12.0.

+2. Install the Headless client
+- Open your steam library and go to Resonite
+- Go into Properties and into the Betas tab
+- Enter the beta code for the Headless client if not done already
+- Change from "None" to "headless - Builds including headless server" and wait for Steam to update Resonite. *Note: disable force using Proton if you aren't already using the native Linux build.*
+- Open Konsole and run the following commands:
+    `cd ~/.steam/steam/steamapps/common/Resonite/Headless`
+    `mono Resonite.exe`
+- The Headless client should startup, you can shut it down whenever, this is just to make sure it's working and to generate any needed files.

+3. Configure the Headless client
+- Go to the directory `/home/deck/.local/share/Steam/steamapps/common/Resonite/Headless/Config/` in Dolphin or Konsole
+- duplicate "DefaultConfig.json" and name the new file "Config.json"
+- Modify "Config.json" as needed, primarily account credentials, worlds to run, and permissions.

+Congradulations, you can now host Headless sessions on your Steam Deck.
+As stupid as it sounds, if you don't have another PC you can dedicate to a headless and don't want to/can't buy a server provider, this is a legitimately viable option for self hosting Headless sessions.

 ## Native or Proton

 Either should work but from my testing Proton is more stable for now.
 Proton 8.0, Proton Experimental, and [Proton GE](<https://github.com/GloriousEggroll/proton-ge-custom>) have all been tested and all 3 work.